 I watch the gentle waves breaking on the stones, thinking back to an earlier time in my life, not the Crow’s first visit but certainly one I remember quite clearly…

-…When I was ten years old, while eating my breakfast in the kitchen, a sudden thought emerged in my head that I had the option, the possibility, to pour the milk and cereal over my dad’s head.
-I could just do it, i thought.
+…When I was ten years old, while eating breakfast in the kitchen, a sudden thought emerged in my head that I had the option, the possibility, to pour the milk and cereal over my dad’s head.
+I could just do it, I thought.
 It wouldn’t be a nice thing to do, I’d be in a lot of trouble, but if I went into the lounge I could quite easily empty the entire bowl over his head.
 It wasn’t an urge but a fear.
 And what is actually stopping me?
 I wondered.
 So I stood up from the table and walked through the hallway to the lounge door, where I paused, aware that my insides were tied up in knots.
-My hands were clammy.
+My body was hot and clammy.
 I pictured the milk and cereal oozing through my father’s hair, dripping down his face in a series of zigzagging white rivers.
-I imagined his shock that would quickly turn to fury, the scolding that would inevitably follow, but worse than that, I imagined his disappointment, upset that his son had done such a thing…was this what being punched in the stomach felt like?
-The horror of this consequence was strong in my head, I focused all my attention on the sadness that could come of this act, and after fifteen minutes of concentrated effort outside the lounge door, I almost felt that I had followed through with my urge.
-Had I imagined it so clearly that I’d actually tricked myself into thinking I’d witnessed first hand the worst of what would happen?
-The fear of actually doing it subsided, my intestines untying, my heart no longer racing quite so fast.
+I imagined his shock that would quickly turn to fury, the scolding that would inevitably follow, but worse than that, I imagined his disappointment, upset that his son had done such a thing…I felt like I was being punched in the stomach?
+The horror of this consequence was strong in my head, I focused all my attention on the sadness that would come of this act, and after fifteen minutes of concentrated effort outside the lounge door, it felt that I had actually followed through with my urge.
+Had I imagined it so clearly that I’d actually tricked myself into thinking I’d witnessed first-hand the worst of what could happen?
+The fear of doing it finally subsided, my intestines untying, my heart no longer pumping blood around my body quite so fast.
 I felt odd that I should have had such a thought, but I was barely ten, and so finished my breakfast and moved on with my day.